felipesilvati/getyourguide-tech-challenge/README.md

 - [ ] Add a Dockerfile for the frontend

 #### Fullstack Integration
+- [x] Ensure client application consumes the API exposed by the backend (activities)
-- [ ] Ensure client application consumes the API exposed by the backend
+- [ ] Ensure client application consumes the API exposed by the backend (suppliers)
 - [ ] Implement searching/filtering functionality based on architectural decision
 - [ ] Implement sorting functionality for the list of activities
 - [ ] Implement pagination for handling large sets of activities